 Start thinking about the broad categories of expenses you want to track.
 Whether you are using QuickBooks or another accounting program, I suggest the following:

 - Personnel expense.
-If you have staff — especially legal staff — you know that salaries are just one part of the true cost of being an employer.
+If you have staff, you know that salaries are just one part of the true cost of employing people.
 As you’re setting this up, think hard about all the other ways you spend money on human capital.
-Did you use a search firm or recruiting website (or even CraigsList) during your employee search?
+Did you use a search firm or recruiting website (or even Craigslist) during your employee search?
 Are you paying benefits?
-All of these costs should be captured so that you can see the true cost of your staff.
+All of these costs should be captured so that you can see the entire cost of your personnel.

 - Advertising and promotion.
 This is probably the only line item that you’ll want to look at from a perspective of return on investment (ROI).
-Even if you’re not matching the precise income you’ve gained from each different advertising or promotional dollar you’ve spent, you’ll still want to look at this number closely.
+Even if you’re not matching the precise income you’ve gained to each different advertising or promotional dollar you’ve spent, you’ll still want to look at this number closely.
 Subdivide this expense category in any way that makes sense to you.
-I have a client who has a sub-account called “Avvo” because he spends a lot of money on that service.
+I have a client who has expense sub-accounts titled “Avvo,” “Google AdWords” and “Yelp” because he spends money each month on those services.

 - Automobile expense.
-Most small and solo law firms pass at least some of their automobile costs through the business as a way to maximize allowable tax write-offs.
-The reason to use subcategories here is to split out parking expenses and tolls, which are deductible at 100 percent.
+Most small and solo law firms run at least some of their automobile costs through the business as a way to maximize allowable tax write-offs.
+The reason to use subcategories here is to split out parking expenses and tolls, which are deductible at 100% percent.
 This will help your CPA during tax prep.

 - General and Administrative.
 This broad category captures all the costs you incur in the running of your business that cannot be neatly pigeonholed into one of the other categories.

 Your P&L statement should be tailored to your specific business needs.
 Don’t let your accountant or bookkeeper use generic expense line items.
 Instead, insist on clarity and usability in your financial statements.
 If you can’t easily understand exactly where your money goes, you need to revamp your books.